Causes of the French Revolution: Political background

 Having already obstructed tax reform proposals during the reign of Louis XV, the parlements would play a major role in obstructing Louis XVI's attempts to resolve the debt crisis.
 Traditionally, a king could quell a recalcitrant parlement by conducting a lit de justice ceremony, in which he would appear there in person to demand that they register an edict.
 However, by 1787, Louis XVI could not get this tactic to work.
 The parlements enjoyed wider support from the commoners, who appreciated their role as a check on royal power.
 This placed Louis XVI at a disadvantage when he attempted to coerce and then suppress them in 1787–88.

-By 1789, Louis XVI struggled to maintain power and early French revolutionaries from the Third Estate began to rebel.
-The milices bourgeois was a military formed in France by the middle class; made to maintain order and define lower classes from the privileged nobility.
+By 1789, Louis XVI struggled to maintain power, and early French revolutionaries from the Third Estate began to rebel.
+The milices bourgeois was a military force formed in France by the middle class, made to maintain order and define the lower classes from the privileged nobility.
 In the years leading up to the French Revolution, this militia had been reduced by government and nobility to auxiliary status.
 This reduction led to an increase in military members that the Third Estate appointed, and a decrease in middle and lower class representation.
 When these political changes were being made by the Second Estate, which consisted of French nobility, they began to acknowledge much of Louis XVI's faults.

 Encyclopædia Britannica cites Prussia as an example of a European state where a strong monarchy succeeded in preventing revolution and preserving its power through reforms from above.
 Conversely, the lack of a constitutional monarchy meant that the French monarch was a target for any popular discontent against the government.
 Traditionally, this was tempered because there was an aversion to direct criticism and disrespect towards the king (lèse-majesté), but by the start of Louis XVI's reign, respect for the monarchy had declined.
 In his study of the libelle pamphlets and books, Robert Darnton noted that libelles during the reign of Louis XIV tended to direct their criticism towards individual figures like Cardinal Mazarin and even those that criticized the king's actions directly still had a respectful tone.
 During the reign of Louis XV, libelles became willing to bluntly criticize both the king and the entire system of the Ancien Régime.